Lumber Rafting

 FAST FACTS

-• Lumber rafts were built to provide a means of transportation to sell excess lumber cleared from the land.
+• Lumber rafts were built to provide a means of transportation for selling excess lumber cleared from the land.

 • Lumber was sold in Pittsburgh and other cities along the Ohio River and Mississippi River.